lindseysim/web-common/README.md

 To use, begin by creating instance and adding columns with *CommonTable*.prototype.**addColumn**().
 The `key` parameter defines how to assign the data to each column.
 Other parameters allow various style and formatting methods.
 Once all columns are added, add data and draw the table with *CommonTable*.prototype.**populateTable**().
 The data, sent as an array of object literals/dictionaries, is mapped to the columns automatically with the `key` defined for each column.

+All CommonTable functions returns self for ease of chaining functions.

 &nbsp;

 <a name="CommonTable" href="CommonTable">#</a>